What is the Federal Work Study Program?

 Supervisors/department contact persons are responsible for checking each pay period Web Time entry for completeness and accuracy before submission to the Human Resources Department.
 Improperly completed entries will be returned unprocessed to the Fiscal Liaison for the necessary corrections.
 The student will not be paid until the entry is corrected and resubmitted.

-If your Web Time entry is submitted in on time, students that have signed up for direct deposit will receive their pay statements electronically via their NCF e-mail account.
+If your Web Time entry is submitted on time, students that have signed up for direct deposit will receive their pay statements electronically via their NCF e-mail account.

 Please note: First time NCWS employees may take a month to receive their first pay statement due to the initial paperwork that is required for processing.